Prashantprojects/Simple-Linear-Regression-SLR-/README.md

 Simple Linear Regression.ipynb shows how Simple Linear Regression is applied on a real world data set

+Linear Regression using Gradient Descent.ipynb explains what Simple Linear Regression is and how Gradient Descent is used to find the best fit line

 ------------------------------------------------------------------------------------

 The purpose of this project was to get familiar with Simple Linear Regression (LSR) and see how it is used in practice.
 Simple Linear Regression only has 2 variables: